spacetelescope/STScI-STIPS/docs/bugs.rst

   roughly 4 times as long (and extra-bright sources 16 times as long) to compute as standard sources, so these limits should only be set when it matters.

+* The STIPS star generation sub-module (`stips.star_generator`) depends on the `esutil` python module.
+This module can currently be installed as part of a conda environment, but can't be installed in a working state from a pip/setup environment.
+As such, if you are installing STIPS without using conda, *and* you need to use the star generation sub-module, you will have to make an additional step. *After* installing STIPS, but before using it, install `esutil` using pip without using a local cache (i.e. run `pip install esutil --no-cache-dir`).

 If you encounter any issues not listed here, please see the :doc:`help <help>` page.